Hospitality and Tourism Management: Event and Tourism Management Track

 The travel and tourism industry supports millions of jobs in the United States, and it plays a significant role in fueling both the local and national economies.
 With wineries, restaurants, hotels, public events, festivals, and more, the Finger Lakes region thrives on tourism, making it an ideal location for a career in this field.

-With a degree in Tourism Management, you'll be ready to start your career in:
+With a degree in Event and Tourism Management, you'll be ready to start your career in:

 - Tourism planning